Campaign 2020: National Conventions Seminars

 This seminar is designed to qualify for academic credit at many colleges and universities.
 However, credits are determined and awarded by each university.
 TWC does not grant credit.
 You are responsible for arranging any academic credit through your college or university.
 You should discuss arrangements with your institution, prior to starting the seminar.

 How to Apply

-Application information will be available closer to the conventions.
-However, if you're interested in being a participant in the future, please fill out a Request for Information and a member of TWC's staff will reach out to you.
+We're not currently accepting applications for this seminar.
+However, if you're interested in learning more or being a participant in the future, please fill out a Request for Information and a member of TWC's staff will reach out to you.

 Dates and Deadlines

 Dates for Convention 2020 seminars (including application deadlines) will be determined by the convention dates and announced as soon as they become available.

 Students should review the Refund and Cancellation Policy before submitting an application.
 Any students who wish to withdraw their application must send an email to firstname.lastname@example.org notifying The Washington Center of their decision.
 TWC will send a confirmation email once each withdrawal has been processed.